jarecoo/practice/notes.md

     - “Darkness cannot drive out darkness; only light can do that.
 Hate cannot drive out hate; only love can do that.” - MLK
     - “Hate is too great a burden to bear” -MLK
     - I genuinely think people need each other, not all in the same way, but we need people in our life who unconditionally love us and whom we love, however that’s actually expressed.
 It could be a spouse, a friend, a sibling, or maybe even a pet.
 I think humans need love and attachment in their life.
 Loving and being loved is an essential need.
 I chose a wife and kids, but that’s not a required path.
+    - “’You’ll more quickly find an earthly thing kept from the earth than you will a person cut off from other human beings.’ -Marcus Aurelius, Meditations, 9.9.3 Our mutual interdependence with our fellow human beings is stronger than the law of gravity…We need each other.
+We must be there for each other.
+We must take care of each other (and allow others to care for us in return).
+To pretend otherwise is to violate our nature, to be more or less than what it means to be a human being.”
+TDS p.321
     - Find your village, your tribe, people you can depend on and who depend on you - “Happy people are committed to making time for and enjoying friends and family.
 They have people they count on and trust.” https://continuum.utah.edu/features/what-happy-people-do/
     - “Revamp your bucket list.
 Live in the moment.
 Put down your phone.
 Notice the people around you.”
     - “Consciously consider whom you allow into your life - not like some snobby elitist, but like someone who is trying to cultivate the best life possible” The Daily Stoic, p.79